reactiveui/rfcs/README.md

 pull requests.

-We try to make sure that any RFC that we accept is accepted at the Friday team meeting, and reported in [core team notes].
+We try to make sure that any RFC that we accept is accepted at the Friday team meeting, and reported in [meeting minutes].
 Every accepted feature should have a core team champion, who will represent the feature and its progress.